anoma/namada/documentation/spec/src/index.md

 Safe and user-friendly multi-asset privacy doesn't yet exist in the blockchain ecosystem.
-Up until now users have had the choice of either a sovereign chain that reissues assets (e.g. Zcash) or a privacy preserving solution build on an existing smart contract chain (e.g. Tornado Cash on Ethereum).
-Both have large trade-offs: in the former case users don't have assets that they actually want to transact with and in the latter case the restrictions of existing platforms mean that users leak a ton of metadata and the protocols are expensive and clunky to use.
+Up until now users have had the choice of either a sovereign chain that reissues assets (e.g. Zcash) or a privacy preserving solution built on an existing smart contract chain (e.g. Tornado Cash on Ethereum).
+Both have large trade-offs: in the former case, users don't have assets that they actually want to transact with, and in the latter case, the restrictions of existing platforms mean that users leak a ton of metadata and the protocols are expensive and clunky to use.